dxos/dxos/docs/content/tutorial/profile.md

 ---
 title: 2.
 Create a Profile
-description: Set Up a User Profile For Your Application
+description: Set Up a user profile for your application
 ---

 After we connect our Client to our React Application, the very first step is to get the created user's profile.